-The SWIG program is a continued investment by the Commonwealth to support local schools with lead mitigation for drinking water.
+The SWIG program is a continued investment by the Commonwealth to support public and private schools, early education facilities and non-residential daycares with lead mitigation for drinking water.
 This commitment will build on the Commonwealth’s Assistance Program for Lead in School Drinking Water launched in 2016 that paid for schools to test their drinking water.
-The goal of the SWIG program is to fix issues identified through the testing program by providing grant funds to purchase and install filtered water bottle filling stations.
+The goal of the SWIG program is to address elevated lead levels identified through testing by providing grant funds to purchase and install filtered water bottle filling stations.

 Once a facility has tested their drinking water for lead, drinking water fountains, bubblers and tested positive are eligible for grant funding.
 Eligible recipients are public school districts, private schools and public and private early education facilitates, and non-residential daycare facilities that have completed voluntary testing then reported their testing results to MassDEP’s Lead Contamination Control Act (LCCA) program.
 SWIG incentivizes education facilities to complete testing as well as provides assistance with lead mitigation in drinking water.

 Round 2: The Trust will begin accepting applications in January 2022.